timmandz/timmandz.github.io/index.md

 ## Abstract

-The stock market acts as an area with lots of potential for experimenting with deep learning to predict future stock prices.
-For our final project, we analyze various model architectures as well as experiment in many ways to see how we can make the best stock predicitor.
-The main goal of our final project was to properly do time series forecasting using a Recurrent Neural Network (RNN).
-There are two main parts we focus on.
-Firstly we  look at single time step forecast and then a more broad forecast, looking at multiple steps.
+The stock market has huge potential for experimenting with deep learning.
+If one is able to accurately predict future stock prices, money would no longer be an issue.
+In this project we use compare different model architectures ability to forecast the stock market in the hopes of finding out which model architectures have potential, and which model architecture should best be avoided.

 ## Problem Statement

-Our project does not solve a problem, however it acts as an aid to those who would like to make good predictions for the stock market.
-We hypothesize that despite many claims against being able to make accurate stock price predictions, we would be able to come up with a model that might give some direction into the trend of a stock price for the coming days.
-We would like to focus on using a RNN-based deep learning model and building long and short-term memory (LSTM).
+For our final project, we analyze 2 single-shot prediction models: an LSTM model, and a convolutional mode, as well as an autogregressive LSTM model, to see which model, given only historical data of a particular stock, performs the best in predicting future stock prices.
+We hypothesize that despite many claims against being able to make accurate stock price predictions, we will be able to come up with a (relatively) simple model that might give some direction into the trend of a stock price for the coming days.

 ## Related Work